ATHLETE

 Icon of person Julien Wanders

 Julien Wanders (born 18 March 1996) is a Swiss long-distance runner.
-He currently holds the European record for the half marathon with a time of 59:13, which was set at the Ras Al Khaimah Half Marathon in 2019.
+From 2019 to 2025, he held the European record for the half marathon with a time of 59:13, which was set at the Ras Al Khaimah Half Marathon.
 Wanders spends about half the year training in Iten, Kenya, and the other half training in Europe.
 Read more on Wikipedia

 Memorability Metrics